renaissance-publishing/renaissance/content/chapters/26-items.md

 As-written, these arrows can't be used with crossbows, because we assume that that crossbow bolts have very different *terminal ballistics* that impose tighter constraints on how their bolt-heads can be designed and how differently they can perform.
 Basically, they travel faster and strike harder, so the heads probably have to be designed more similarly to punch through armor.

-Of course, "we" (meaning the lead author) could *very easily* be wrong about this—or ths might just be boring—so GMs and players should feel free to disregard this restriction.
+Of course, "we" (meaning the lead author) could *very easily* be wrong about this — or ths might just be boring — so GMs and players should feel free to disregard this restriction.

 </aside>